Grant Faulkner

-Grant Faulkner is an American writer, the co-founder of Memoir Nation, the co-founder of the online literary journal 100 Word Story, the co-host of Memoir Nation podcast, an Executive Producer of America's Next Great Author, and the former executive director of National Novel Writing Month (NaNoWriMo).
+Grant Faulkner is an American writer, the co-founder and co-host of the Memoir Nation podcast, the co-founder of the online literary journal 100 Word Story, an executive producer of America's Next Great Author, and the former executive director of National Novel Writing Month (NaNoWriMo).

 Biography

 Grant Faulkner was born and raised in Oskaloosa, Iowa.
 He earned a B.A. in English from Grinnell College and an M.A. in creative writing from San Francisco State University.
 He lives in Berkeley, California, with his wife, the writer Heather Mackey.

 In 2011, Faulkner and Lynn Mundell co-founded 100 Word Story, an online literary journal that publishes stories that are exactly 100 words long.
-Stories published in 100 Word Story have been included on Wigleaf’s Top (Very) Short Fictions list and anthologized in the annual Best Small Fictions series and W.W.
+Stories published in 100 Word Story have been included on Wigleaf's Top (Very) Short Fictions list and anthologized in the annual Best Small Fictions series and W.W.
 Norton's New Micro: Exceptionally Short Fiction.

 From 2012 to 2023, he was executive director of National Novel Writing Month (NaNoWriMo), taking over from founder Chris Baty.
 In an interview, he claimed that nearly 500,000 people, including nearly 100,000 kids and teens participated in the event.
-He left to focus on developing the TV show, America's Next Great Author, as an Executive Producer.
+He left to focus on developing the TV show, America's Next Great Author, as an executive producer.

 In 2014, Faulkner co-founded the Flash Fiction Collective, a reading series in San Francisco, with writers Jane Ciabattari and Meg Pokrass.
 Kristen Chen joined the trio in 2015.

 In 2018, Faulkner launched the podcast Write-minded: Weekly Inspiration for Writers with co-host Brooke Warner of SheWrites.com.
 Warner and Faulkner co-founded Memoir Nation in 2025, which provides the inspiration, guidance, structure, and support to equip people creatively, emotionally, and psychologically to write their life story.
 They rebranded the podcast Memoir Nation to better support the writers who became members of Memoir Nation.

 Additionally, Faulkner serves on the National Writing Project's Writer's Council, Left Margin Lit's Advisory Council, Aspen Words' Creative Council, and the Litquake's Board of Directors.